wantings/CIC_Vaccine_Data_Analysis/README.md

 Data Visualization:

-State_Population_plotly.py: Plots the trend of the population vaccinated over time.
+State_Population_plotly.py: Plot the trend of the population vaccinated over time.

 Spearman2021.py: Plot the Spearman correlation coefficients in 2021.